sidetrade-labs/react-enterprise-starter-pack/README.md

-# Complete React - Redux - Typescript stack
+# Complete React - MobX - Typescript stack

 This repository is all you need to get started on a full-featured React app with Typescript.
 If you have a need for a solid Front-end stack to use on an entreprise level, this is a good place to start 👍.